workingDog/nendohakari/README.md

 A **Undo** and **Redo** buttons are provided to assist in the process.

 To draw additional shapes of an existing colour, an **eye drop** colour picker is provided.
-Tap on the **eye drop** icon and it will start rotating, indicating it is in action.
+Tap on the **eye drop** icon and it will start pulsating, indicating it is in action.
 Then touch the shape with the colour you want.
 You can now draw additional shape of the same colour.

+To change an existing shape colour, select the colour you want from the colour selector wheel, then tap on the **fill can** icon and it will start pulsating indicating it is in action.
+Then touch the shape you want to fill with your colour.

 ![nendo3](images/v3.png)